whokilleddb/oops-c/README.md

 > Note that you can directly use `add_ptr = add`; as the function name decays to a pointer

-Then you can use the function pointer inplace of the function with:
+Then you can use the function pointer in place of the function with:
 ```c
 add_ptr(3, 5);
 ```